-Allie Wilkinson is a Brooklyn based artist who has exhibited across the United States, most recently in her solo exhibition "CONNECT..." at Corridor Gallery, Brooklyn.
-Allie is the creator of FACE New York, a portrait project that challenges the anonymity of homelessness in New York.
-Allie’s work as an organizer, curator, and artist has been featured in The Huffington Post, Vice: Creator’s Project, and Untapped Cities.
-Her works on paper are held in private collections in the United States, France, Spain, and the United Kingdom.
+Allie Wilkinson was born and raised in New York City and received a B.A. in Visual Arts from Bowdoin College in Maine.
+She is currently based in Brooklyn.
+Allie has exhibited across the United States, most recently in her solo exhibition "CONNECT..." at Corridor Gallery, Brooklyn.
+She is the creator of FACE New York, a portrait project that challenges the anonymity of homelessness in New York.
+Allie’s work as an organizer, curator, and artist has been featured in The Huffington Post, Vice: Creator’s Project, Topic, and Untapped Cities.
+Her works on paper are held in private collections in the United States, France, Spain, Switzerland, and the United Kingdom.

 I accept portrait commissions.
 To see samples of commissioned work, click here.